 Camp Lions is recreational & does not teach any curriculum to campers.
 A ratio of 4 campers to 1 Counselor is maintained to assure safety and provide positive role modeling.
 Older Teen campers who are Counselors-In-Training provide extra hands to make the camp flow smoothly.

 Campers enjoy swimming, canoeing, team sports, archery, fishing, horseback riding, cookouts, crafts, artwork and nature programs.
 Every session offers new opportunities to explore new skills.
 All for free!

-Camp Lions of Illinois for Blind and Deaf Youth offers eligible youth a week of fun, challenging activities and an opportunity to make new friends with peers of similar abilities at our over-night camp.
+Camp Lions of Illinois for Blind and Deaf Youth offers eligible Illinois residents a week of fun, challenging activities and an opportunity to make new friends with peers of similar abilities at our over-night camp.

 Camp Lions “Vision Week”

 While many activities are identical to our other camps, this session highlights activities that accommodate youth who are Blind or have low vision.
 Our daily schedules, posted in large print and in braille, might list many of the following choices: swimming, beeper baseball, horse riding, pontoon boat rides, beeper archery, and crafts such as painting, beading, or small handmade items.
 Every day is different and perfect for the creative spirit.
 A beach party, dance, talent show, cookouts, songs around the campfire, pool swims, braille bingo & cards plus a wide assortment of tactile games, described videos, and more fun fill the week.

 Sleeping accommodations at Camp Lions “Vision Week” are in air-conditioned cabins with eight bunks to a room.
 Every cabin is one level and has a modern bathroom with a walk-in shower.
 Our Counselor to camper ratio is 1:4 to make Camp Lions a positive and safe experience.
 A Camp Health Officer will be on site 24/7 to assist in medications and provide basic health care.